- Search The Registry

 This date in 1971 celebrates the founding of The National Organization of Minority Architects (NOMA).

-That year, 12 Black architects from different parts of the country atteneded a National Convention in Detroit.
+That year, 12 Black architects from different parts of the country attended a National Convention in Detroit.
 They saw the desperate need for an organization dedicated to the development and advancement of minority architects.
 These men were William Brown, Leroy Campbell, Wendell Campbell, John S. Chase, D. Dodd, Kenneth B. Groggs, Nelson Harris, Jeh Johnson, E.H.
 McDowell, Robert J. Nash, Harold Williams, and Robert Wilson.

-Among the missions NOMA has been organized are to foster communications and fellowship among minority architects, to form a federation minority architectural groups; and to fight discrimination that unfairly restrict minority architects' participation in design and construction.
+Among the missions NOMA has been organized are to foster communications and fellowship among minority architects, to form a federation of minority architectural groups; and to fight discrimination that unfairly restricts minority architects' participation in design and construction.